ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

 ### Adding to a list
 To add to a list, simply add a dash below the bottommost entry followed by the value.

-For example, in `notreepunching.yml`, you can add the name of a [material enum constant](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) to the `WoodBlocks` list to blacklist that block from being broken by a player's fists.
+For example, in `notreepunching.yml`, you can add the name of a [material enum constant](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) to the `WoodBlocks` list to prevent that block from being broken by a player's fists.

 The default customization of the `WoodBlocks` list is shown below.